nadiaalamgir21/pwa-budget-tracker/README.md

-# PWA Budget-Tracker
+# PWA Budget Tracker
-- Using Progressive Web Application (PWA) this application enables the user to add expenses and deposits to their budget with or without an online connection.
-When entering transactions offline, data should populate the total when connected back online.
+  Is a progressive Web Application (PWA) that enables the user to add expenses and deposits to their budget even without an online connection.
+When entering transactions offline, data syncs the total when connected back online.

 ### Demo
 Link to demo site => https://nadia-budget-tracker.herokuapp.com/

 ### User Story
 AS AN avid traveller
 I WANT to be able to track my withdrawals and deposits with or without a data/internet connection